Nobody tells you what to actually pack for a locum assignment. They tell you to "bring your credentials and a good attitude." Great. Very helpful.

 *Enroll at tsa.gov*

 Mileage Tracking App — Download Everlance or MileIQ before your first assignment.
 They run in the background and auto-log every drive with GPS.
-At 72.5 cents/mile for 2026, a locum driving 10,000 business miles saves $7,250 in <a href="/blog/locum-tenens-tax-guide">tax deductions</a>.
+At 72.5 cents/mile for 2026, a locum driving 10,000 business miles saves $7,250 in tax deductions — one of the many benefits covered in our 1099 independent contractor guide.
 You need the app running from Day 1 or you lose those deductions.

 *Search your app store: "Everlance" or "MileIQ"*